Chevrolet Spin: Philippines

 The Spin was unveiled in the Philippines in July 2013 and went on sale the following month.
 It was introduced with three trim levels, which are 1.3-litre Turbo Diesel, 1.3-litre Turbo Diesel LTZ and 1.5-litre LTZ petrol.
 It was sourced from the Indonesian plant.

-Facelift
+Facelifts

+First facelift

-The facelifted Spin was launched in June 2018 in Argentina and in July 2018 for the Brazilian market.
+The first facelift Spin was launched in June 2018 in Argentina and in July 2018 for the Brazilian market.
 The new Spin received a restyled front fascia and rear fascia, along with a revised dashboard and the removal of digital instrument cluster.
 Several new safety features were introduced such as three-point seatbelt, headrest for the central second row passenger and ISOFIX.
 According to GM, improvements were made in the calibration of the automatic gearbox to optimize gear changes, allowing for quicker acceleration.
 Trim levels available in Brazil are LS, LT, LTZ, and Activ7.

 For the 2020 model year, the LTZ trim was renamed to Premier.
 The 2021 model year gained standard stability control and hill start assist, front seatbelt warning, a revised instrument cluster design, and a new automatic gearbox.

+Second facelift

+A second facelift debuted on January 19th, 2024 on Chevrolet's Brazilian website.
+Its non-virtual debut will take place on the reality show Big Brother Brasil along with 5 other cars planned to be shown on the show.
+The 2025 Spin receives interior updates with it now incorporating the latest MyLink system in the infotainment system.
+It will also receive a new steering wheel, seats, and safety improvements.
+On the outside it receives a new front fascia, headlights, fenders, and a taller hood.